Ensono/amido.github.io/docs/publishing.md

 Lerna is embedded as a step in the [monorepo](./monorepo.md) pipeline.
-Check out the pipeline step [publish-packages-lerna.yml](./build/azDevOps/azure/templates/steps/publish-packages-lerna.yml) for more informatiion on how this is done.
+Check out the pipeline step [publish-packages-lerna.yml](./build/azDevOps/azure/templates/steps/publish-packages-lerna.yml) for more information on how this is done.

 This automates the following process: